Facts and Figures

 - First U.S. nursing school to award a master’s degree in a clinical nursing specialty (1956)

-- One of the first U.S. nursing schools to establish a DNP (2004)
+- First U.S. nursing schools to offer a doctorate in clinical nursing practice (DNP) (2004)

 - First U.S. nursing school to launch a Certificate of Professional Achievement in Transgender Non-Binary (Trans NB) Health Care for Advance Practice Nurses and PAs